itsatony/bubPubSub/README.md

 # bubPubSub

 bubPubSub (VisualWeb's PubSub) is a publish/subscribe system for communication between objects/modules of your code.
-It's rather similar to the event system of node, however with two additions:

--- (optional) BUBBLING along a topic-tree
+It's rather similar to common pubSub systems, but closer related to the event system of nodeJS or the browser.
+USP's are

--- (optional) PERSISTANCE of publications for later retrieval/reference
+* (optional) BUBBLING along a topic-tree

-It contains utilitiary functions that were copied (and adapted) from the jQuery (http://www.jquery.com) library.
+* (optional) PERSISTENCE of publications for later retrieval/reference

-It is developed, used and sponsored by K.lab (http://www.klab-berlin.com), LinkCloud (http://www.linkcloud.org) and ViSERiON (http://www.viserion.com) .
+It is developed, used and sponsored by LinkCloud (http://www.mylinkcloud.com), K.lab (http://www.klab-berlin.com), and ViSERiON (http://www.viserion.com) .

 ## compatibility

-    bubPubSub works on both the client (e.g. with jQuery - or without it) and the server (nodeJS).
+    bubPubSub works on both ends, the client and the server (nodeJS).

 ## Installation with nodeJS